+A hearing may be held with one member missing.
+However, all hearings will be initially scheduled with five members assigned.
 One faculty member of the Hearing Board will be designated in advance to serve as the Presiding Officer with the role of reading the opening and closing statements, determining if a line of questioning is appropriate, moderating the post-hearing deliberations, counting the paper ballots when the vote is taken and drafting the decision letter.
-The Presiding Officer will have a vote, but their vote shall not outweigh that of any other Hearing Board member; ties in voting will be broken by the Board Chair after a thorough review of case file/hearing records.
-If, due to scheduling conflicts, the Board Chair has substituted for one of the two faculty Board members, an appropriate proxy may be designated to review the case and break the tie.